ElisaNguyen/tsa-explanations/README.md

-# Temporal Spike Attribution - A local feature-based explanation for temporally coded Spiking Neural Networks
+# Temporal Spike Attribution

-This repository contains the Python 3 code for Temporal Spike Attribution (TSA), a method to extract feature attribution explanations for temporally coded Spiking Neural Network from my [Master Thesis](https://essay.utwente.nl/89110/) at the University of Twente.
+This repository contains the Python 3 code for Temporal Spike Attribution (TSA), a method to extract feature attribution explanations for spiking neural networks (SNN).
 TSA is demonstrated on a time-series classification use case with SNN models built as recurrent networks in discrete time.[^1]

-TSA generates class-wise feature attribution maps that can be overlayed with the spiking data to explain a certain prediction of a SNN, based on model internal variables (i.e., spike trains, learned weights).
+TSA generates class-wise feature attribution maps that can be overlaid with the spiking data to explain a certain prediction of a SNN, based on model internal variables (i.e., spike trains, learned weights).
 The intensity corresponds to the attribution value and the color corresponds to the class that the input is attributing to.
-Additionally, the classification confidence is visualised to give context about the model behavior.
+Additionally, the classification confidence is visualized to give context about the model behavior.

 ![Example image of a TSA-S explanation](images/explanation_one.png)